 - Click "Actions" and then choose "Upload Files."

 - Drag-and-drop files from your computer onto the gray box or click the grey box to choose a file from your computer.

 - NOTE: The maximum upload size is 250MB.
 This can be a single 250MB file or several smaller files that collectively cannot be over 250MB of total content.

 - Click "Continue" when finished.

-You may be prompted by your instructor to contribute to class discussions on certain topics related to the course.
+Through the Forums tool, you can contribute to class discussions on certain topics related to the course.

 - Click "Forums" in the left tool menu.

 - TO START A NEW CONVERSATION THREAD IN A TOPIC